 I run all regressions separately by race.
 This ensures that the estimates are never identified off cross-racial variation.
-Like the United States as a whole, incarceration rates for Black men are reliably higher than white men in North Carolina (see Appendix Figure A2 or Table A6).
+Like the United States as a whole, incarceration rates for Black men are reliably higher than white men in North Carolina (see Figure A2 and Table B1).
 This discrepancy exists before and after the NCSSA, so it cannot be used to understand the relationship between sentencing severity and family formation.
 By estimating the effects of the NCSSA separately by race, I avoid this potential source of misidentification while also allowing for the possibility that Black and white women will respond to the policy in different ways.

 My ability to identify the effect of an increase in the incarceration rate on family formation outcomes relies on the assumption that the changes in the incarceration rate are being driven by the policy, not by changes in the community that could lead to both more severe sentences and different family formation patterns.
-I discuss these potential confounders in more detail in Section 6.1.
+I discuss these potential confounders in more detail in Appendix C.1, summarized in Section 5.4.